“My partner broke up with me, and I don’t know why. How do I get closure?”

 As humans, we often take this attachment to the absolute extreme.

-The reason is that our brains are designed with two features that are heavily engaged in our relationship world.
+The reason is that our human minds are designed with added features and capabilities that we apply heavily to our relationship world.

 In a sudden relationship end...